Trump Announces Immigration Official Tom Homan As border Czar - UrduPoint

 Trump said Homan will be in charge of "all Deportation of Illegal Aliens back to their Country of Origin".

-The 78-year-old Republican has pledged to launch -- on day one of his presidency -- the largest deportation operation of undocumented immigrants in US history.
+Stefanik, in her fifth term in office, told the newspaper she had accepted the role and was "truly honored".

+While the US government has struggled for years to manage its southern border with Mexico, Trump has super-charged concerns by claiming an "invasion" is underway by migrants he says will rape and murder Americans.

-He repeatedly railed against irregular immigrants during his campaign, employing violent rhetoric about those who "poison the blood" of the United States.
+During his campaign, he repeatedly railed against undocumented immigrants, employing violent rhetoric about those who "poison the blood" of the United States.

+In rally speeches, he wildly exaggerated local tensions and misled his audiences about immigration statistics and policy.

+Violent crime, which spiked under Trump, has fallen in every year of President Joe Biden's administration.

 Recent Stories